jakimowb/enmapbox_testmigration2/doc/source/general/contribute.rst

 Before you create a pull request, please check the following:

+* make sure that every source code file provides a :ref:`licence notice <contribute_apply_licence_terms>`

+* make sure your code passes the tests and provide tests if your like to provide new functionality, like EnMAP-Box Applications

+* make sure your code is commented and documented

+* make sure your name is listed in the :code:`CONTRIBUTORS.md`

 * update your feature branch to the  current EnMAP-Box master branch::

         git fetch origin